 Let's imagine that your audience doesn't know you.
 Or, maybe that you do have a relationship with them, but the last time you spoke, it did not go well.
 You have a credibility problem.

-Jay Conger is a professor of leadership studies in Los Angeles.
+Jay Conger is leading authority on leadership.
 Years ago, he reported that the most persuasive senior business leaders he studied established their credibility first.

 How do we build relationship credibility?

-When you present your proposal you could enhance your relationship credibility by recalling what people told you.
-Emphasise what you have in common: perhaps shared expereinces, shared pride in the team's service or performance last year, or shared worries about the downturn in the market.
+When you present your proposal, you could enhance your relationship credibility by recalling what people told you.
+Emphasise what you have in common: perhaps shared experiences, shared pride in the team's service or performance last year, or shared worries about the downturn in the market.

 You have no choice?